• Account

 Having someone for accountability and support is so so important – especially early on.

-There will be times where you struggle, you will feel like you’re not making as much progress as you should be, and where you just want to give up on it all and watch more Netflix.
+There will be times when you struggle, you will feel like you’re not making as much progress as you should be, and where you just want to give up on it all and watch more Netflix.

 This is totally normal.
 But it also really helps to have someone who’s going to keep you moving forward.